ethomson/github-satellite-hands-on-labs/3-azure-pipelines-npm/README.md

   ![Create Project](images/4-createproject.png)

-* Set the project name to "swift-ios".
+* Set the project name to "node".
 Set the visibility to "public".
 Then click "Create".

   ![Create Project Details](images/4-createdetails.png)